Updated Feb 2026 12 min read

 The region was declared a UNESCO Biosphere in June 2022, joining the existing Noosa and Great Sandy Biosphere Reserves — placing its vineyards within a globally recognised zone of biodiversity and sustainable agriculture.
 For visitors, this means cellar doors framed by subtropical rainforest, views across ancient volcanic peaks and an approach to winemaking that values provenance as much as flavour.

-Below is the definitive guide to every winery and cellar door worth visiting.
+Below is the definitive guide to every winery worth visiting.
 For guided tours with transport included, see our Sunshine Coast winery tours page.

 Flame Hill Vineyard

-The Sunshine Coast's flagship winery.
-Perched at the highest point in Montville, Flame Hill produces 100% estate-grown wines from three vineyards — the Montville property (planted 1998 with Verdelho, Chardonnay, Cabernet Sauvignon and Shiraz) and two cool-climate Granite Belt vineyards near Stanthorpe, with some plantings up to 80 years old.
-Early German settlers in nearby Witta (then known as "Old Teutoberg") grew grapes on the same rich volcanic soil.
+The Sunshine Coast's undisputed flagship winery.
+Perched at the highest point in Montville, Flame Hill produces 100% estate-grown wines from three vineyards — the home Montville property (planted 1998, with Verdelho, Chardonnay, Cabernet Sauvignon and Shiraz) and two cool-climate Granite Belt vineyards near Stanthorpe where some plantings are up to 80 years old.
+Early German settlers in nearby Witta grew grapes on the same rich volcanic soil a century and a half ago, delivering wine to the Landsborough hotel by horseback.

 The award-winning cellar door and restaurant sit on the crest of the hill.
-The kitchen uses estate-grown beef and herbs, and the terrace offers sweeping views across rolling hills to the ocean.
-Tasting flights are A$15 per person for five wines.
-Dessert wines and the annual Stomp grape harvest festival are particular highlights.
+The kitchen uses estate-grown beef and herbs, and the terrace delivers sweeping views across rolling hills to the ocean.
+Tasting flights are $15 per person for five wines.
+The annual Stomp grape harvest festival — where guests literally stomp grapes in barrels alongside live music and estate food — is one of the most joyful events on the Sunshine Coast calendar.

-Verdelho, Chardonnay, Cabernet Sauvignon, Shiraz + Granite Belt cool-climate wines
+Verdelho, Chardonnay, Cab Sauv, Shiraz + Granite Belt wines

 Opening Hours

-Open for tastings, lunch & events — check site for current days
+Open for tastings, lunch & events — check current days at flamehill.com.au

 Getting There

-30 min from Maroochydore · 75 min from Brisbane CBD · Just outside Montville village
+30 min from Maroochydore · 75 min from Brisbane · Just outside Montville village

 Don't Miss

-Annual Stomp harvest festival · Dessert wines · Terrace lunch with hinterland views
+Annual Stomp festival · Dessert wines · Terrace lunch with panoramic views

 Clouds Vineyard — The Barrel

 You can't miss it: a multi-function space shaped like a giant wine barrel, set against the sweeping scenery of the Maleny hinterland.
-The Barrel at Clouds showcases the best wines from South East Queensland, with a rotating monthly focus highlighting different wineries — primarily from the Granite Belt and Stanthorpe regions.
+The Barrel at Clouds showcases the best wines from South East Queensland, with a rotating monthly focus on different wineries — primarily from the Granite Belt and Stanthorpe regions — alongside the estate's own Chambourcin grapes first planted in 1999.

-Rich volcanic soils on-site allowed the planting of Chambourcin grapes in 1999, and the cellar door was built the following year.
-Today the tasting room features an extensive range from sweet to sparkling to full-bodied reds, complemented by local craft beer from Copperhead Brewery and Sunshine Coast Brewery.
-Cheese and meat platters, a bistro menu and generous grounds make this a natural pairing with nearby Maleny Cheese.
+The tasting room features an extensive range from sweet to sparkling to full-bodied reds, complemented by local craft beer from Copperhead Brewery and Sunshine Coast Brewery.
+Cheese and meat platters, a bistro menu and generous, shaded grounds make this a natural pairing with nearby Maleny Cheese — the region's essential food-and-wine combination.

-Chambourcin (estate), plus rotating Granite Belt & Stanthorpe wines
+Chambourcin (estate) + rotating Granite Belt & Stanthorpe wines

 Wine Range